Droog71/FCE_Lua_Robots/README.md

 Some example programs are included with the mod:

-help.lua - displays information about the mod. quarry.lua - the robot digs a 10x10x10 hole in the ground. tunnel.lua - the robot digs a 50x2x2 tunnel.
+help.lua - displays information about the mod. shaft.lua - the robot digs a 100x3x3 shaft.
+quarry.lua - the robot digs a 10x20x10 hole.
+tunnel.lua - the robot digs a 50x2x2 tunnel.
 wall.lua - the robot builds a 10x1x10 wall.
 floor.lua - builds a square platform, default size is 20x20.